GenovaIPTV/genova-public/README.md

 ## 🎬 What is Genova IPTV?

 **Genova IPTV** is a next-generation IPTV player designed for everyone.
 Enjoy your favorite TV channels, shows, and VOD content on any device, with a beautiful and intuitive interface.
-Genova is free to use, with optional premium features for power users.
+Genova is completely free to use.

 ---